sagarkurandwad/jekyll-now/_posts/2016-09-26-RNN-White-Box.md

 ## Backpropagation Through Time (BPTT)

-The [type of RNN architectures](http://karpathy.github.io/2015/05/21/rnn-effectiveness/) can be categorised into:
+The [types of RNN architecture](http://karpathy.github.io/2015/05/21/rnn-effectiveness/) can be categorised into:

 1. Synchronised Many-To-Many